This post may contain affiliate links. Please read our disclosure policy.

-In ten years, those unspoken words will come back to me when he is a seventeen year old boy and I ask him to stop what he is doing and sit or lie down with ME for a moment… and he does.
+In ten years, those unspoken words will come back to me when he is grown, getting ready to head off to start his own life, and I ask him to stop what he is doing and sit with ME for a moment… and he does.

 We only have a few years to really be present in their lives.
 Let’s spend these years wisely.

 ps- I want to invite you to sign up for my FREE e-mail series called One on One time.
 It is completely free & I will send you this calendar to get you started. 🙂

 If you are having trouble keeping your CHILD IN BED or helping them to SLEEP THROUGH THE NIGHT, these posts will be helpful:

 - 2-3 year old still waking at night?
 Try this.

 - If your child is waking too early, this works.